-While employers are bound by ADA and EEOC (Equal Employment Opportunity Commission) rules and regulations, situations exist where firing a disabled worker is the only recourse available to an employer.
+While employers are bound by ADA and Equal Employment Opportunity Commission(EEOC) rules and regulations, situations exist where firing a disabled worker is the only option available to an employer.

 Not all companies are large enough to have a range of flexible positions available for disabled employees.
-When an employee’s disability makes it impossible for him to do his previous job, or any available job within the company, the employee may have to seek employment elsewhere.
+When an employee’s disability makes it impossible to do the previous job or any available job within the company, the employee may have to seek employment elsewhere.

 Example: Paralyzed After Falling at a Jobsite